Aeronautical Engineering

 About this course

-**Note: Due to the course delivery location and visa restrictions, this course is NOT available to international students requiring a Tier 4 visa**.
+**Note: Due to the course delivery location and visa restrictions, this course is NOT available to international students requiring a Student Visa**.

 **Location**: This is an award of Teesside University delivered in partnership with Hartlepool College (campus code 5, call 01429 295000).

-**Course overview**: Aeronautical engineering is a broad discipline including fundamental aspects of mechanical engineering, electrical and electronic engineering, materials engineering and design, as well as specialist aerospace topics such as aerodynamics, aircraft systems, flight dynamics, avionics systems and power plants.
+**Course overview**: Aeronautical engineering is a broad discipline including fundamental aspects of mechanical engineering, electrical and electronic engineering, materials engineering and design, as well as specialist aerospace topics such as aerodynamics, aircraft and avionics systems, composite materials and rotary wing mechanical and flight systems.

 Modules